-With a little bit of research however you can check when the best time of the day is to shoot your chosen subject.
-For example you can check the tide before heading to a seascape place or find out where the sun goes down in order to find the perfect spot for your sunset.
+With a little bit of research, however, you can check when the best time of the day is to shoot your chosen subject.
+For example, you can check the tide before heading to a seascape place or find out where the sun goes down in order to find the perfect spot for your sunset.

-Generally speaking I recommend you to shoot in the morning or evening.
+Generally speaking, I recommend you to shoot in the morning or evening.

-Sunrise of course is always a great opportunity to capture awesome pictures.
-But no one understands better than I do that you do not want to get up in the middle of the night everyday of your vacation.
+Sunrise, of course, is always a great opportunity to capture awesome pictures.
+But no one understands better than I do that you do not want to get up in the middle of the night every day of your vacation.
 That’s ok – the morning light is beautiful, the sun is still low and therefore softens the light.

 My favorite time to shoot is the evening golden hour, which is the last hour of light before sunset.
 The sun is very low in the sky, the light is soft, diffused and warm.
-And you’ve got less people around because most of them are having diner already 😉
+And you’ve got fewer people around because most of them are having diner already 😉

 You can get the exact hour to be calculated online, which is quite useful so that you don’t have to spend hours waiting at your spot which happened to me a few times before.